Button to scroll to the top of the page.

 Held at the Marine Science Institute in Port Aransas – Taught face-to-face.
 Not video-linked.

 Marine Botany will introduce students to the marine vegetation of the major coastal biomes of the world, including but not limited to seagrasses, marshes, mangroves, and seaweeds.
 The purpose of this class is to provide graduate-level inquiry-based exploration on topics including ecology, diversity, natural history, reproduction, photosynthetic strategies, and biotic responses to a warming climate.
-Field trips will broaden students understanding of the ecology of these systems with respect to habitat, biotic interactions, community structure, and biotic linkages to consumers.
+Field trips will broaden students' understanding of the ecology of these systems with respect to habitat, biotic interactions, community structure, and biotic linkages to consumers.
 The course format consists of seven meetings that include a background lecture followed by field trips to specific vegetation assemblages.
 Each student is expected to lead one discussion based on assigned readings from the primary literature and write a final paper on a selected topic.
 The course uses a thematic approach and is divided into two major parts: a section that concentrates on plant photophysiology and ecology and a section on vegetation assemblages.
 Students will gain a wonderful appreciation and understanding of the diversity of marine plants and their unique strategies of growth, photosynthesis, and reproduction from readings, class discussions, guest lectures, and field trips.

 MNS 382.
-Marine Community Ecology - Jordan Casey
+Marine Geoecology - Mark Lever

 Held at the Marine Science Institute in Port Aransas.